shreysh-mane/FacebookCommandline/README.md

 ## Getting Started

 * Install JDK and Oracle database in your system.
-* Install java ide in your system like eclipese or intelliJ
+* Install java IDE in your system like eclipse or intelliJ
 * Add the database driver into your IDE library.

 ## Usage